Grigol Dolidze

-Grigol Dolidze (born 25 October 1982) is a Georgian retired professional footballer who played as a midfielder.
+Grigol Dolidze (born 25 October 1982) is a Georgian coach and former professional footballer who played as a winger and attacking midfielder.

 Club career

-As one of the longest-serving Georgian player, he has taken part in more than 400 official matches in the national top division.
+As one of the longest-serving Georgian players, Dolidze has taken part in more than 400 official matches in the national top division.

-Dolidze has won Erovnuli Liga with Torpedo Kutaisi.
+Dolidze has won the Erovnuli Liga with Torpedo Kutaisi.
 As a champion's squad member, he was named in the 2017 team of the season.
-One of the two goals that he netted against Chikhura Sachkhere on 2 June 2017 was announced the Erovnuli Liga Goal of the Season.
+One of his two goals scored against Chikhura on 2 June 2017 was announced the Erovnuli Liga Goal of the Season.

+His another memorable goal against Hajduk Split helped Dila reach the UEFA Europa League group stage qualification play-offs in August 2013.

-Dolidze is also the four-time winner of Georgian Cup.
+Dolidze is also the four-time winner of the Georgian Cup.

 In January 2023, at the age of 40 he announced his retirement after a 22-year-long career.
+He played for 14 teams in total with Samgurali being the last one.

 International career

 Dolidze was capped three times for the Georgia national team.

+Coaching career

+In 2025, Dolidze joined Torpedo as a coach at their football academy.